christiaanb/SoOSiM/README.md

                 | Read     Int
                 | forall a .
 Typeable a => Write Int a
   deriving Typeable

+data MemoryManager = MemoryManager
 ```

 We define two record datatypes [1]; and with three fields (`baseAddress`, `scope`, and `sourceId`) and another with one field (`addressLookup`).
-The first record type defines an address range (`baseAddress` and `scope`) and an indication which memory manager is responsisable for tht memory range.
+The first record type defines an address range (`baseAddress` and `scope`) and an indication which memory manager is responsible for tht memory range.
 The second record type, which has only one field, which defines a dynamically-sized list of `MemorySource` elements.

+The third datatype is an algebraic datatype defining the kind of messages that can be send to the memory manager: registering a memory range, reading, and writing.

+The fourth datatype is a singleton datatype, which will act as the label/name for the interface defining our memory manager.

 We now start defining the actual behaviour of our memory manager, starting with its type annotation: